Remote and Online Classes

 Hybrid Approach for the School of Graduate Studies

-All other studio/lab, lecture-style courses and courses with online software solutions will remain remote (synchronous) or online (asynchronous) for the entire fall semester.
+All other studio/lab, lecture-style courses and courses with online software solutions will remain remote (synchronous) or online (asynchronous) for the entire spring semester.

 Continuing Education and Precollege

 Noncredit courses are being held in an all-remote environment.
-All fall Precollege Programs will also be held remotely.
+All spring Precollege Programs will also be held remotely.
 Find more information here.